Help/Frequently Asked Questions

 Can you stay for touch ups, photos, makeup and hair changes?

-In the case of weddings and photoshoots, Christiné’ or an associate can stay after the initial makeup and hair is finished for as long as needed.
+In the case of private events and photoshoots, Christine can often stay after the initial makeup and hair is finished, IF the additional time is booked with the session.
 This service is priced at $50 – $100 per hour in addition to the initial service rate.
 She will stay and do touch ups as needed or desired.
-She can also change the hairstyle and glamorize the makeup to give the client a different look for the different setups or for the reception party.
+She can also change the hairstyle and glamorize the makeup to give the client a different look for the different setups or for the shoot day.

 Christine is also available at a day rate.
 Please ask for a quote if that is something you would like.

-Get Pricing information for Wedding and Bridal Makeup and Hair services
+Get Pricing information for Non-Commercial Makeup and Hair services

-Cancellation Policies: Refunds on retainer deposits depend on how far in advance the booking is cancelled.
+Cancellation Policies: Refunds on retainer deposits depend on how far in advance the booking is cancelled, if it is postponed and if the date(s) are premium dates or normal mid-week days.
 Cancellation refunds and rescheduling is covered in our Booking Agreement:

 A Deposit of 50% applied towards the total fee is required for all hair and makeup bookings.

-Most weddings are booked months in advance.
-Your deposit is your guarantee that Christine will do the agreed upon services at the times and dates as listed in your Booking Agreement.
+Most events are booked weeks or months in advance.
+Your deposit is your guarantee that Christine will perform the agreed upon services at the times and dates as listed in your Booking Agreement.

-This means a cancellation will prevent Christiné and any other artists who might be booked with her, from taking any jobs that might interfere with them being able to perform the agreed upon services in the booking agreement.
+This Booking Agreement prevents Christiné and any other artists who might be booked with her, from taking any jobs that might interfere with them being able to perform your agreed upon services.

 Refunds of deposits